bloomerzz/bloomerzz-4k-youtube-dl-cli-Windows/README.md

 - Download video from 320p to 4k.
 - Pause and Resume.
 - Select Desired Qualiry
-- All videos are converted to MP$.
+- All videos are converted to MP4

 ## HOW TO PAUSE DOWNLOAD
 - Click Any Where on the Black Screen